FIELD NOTE · February 10, 2026 · 13 min read

 5. Privacy, security, and regulatory concerns

 Mature organizations treat security and compliance as design fundamentals, not afterthoughts.
 Data protection, anonymization, and regular risk reviews are built into systems from day one.
+The fix is boring and effective — decision rights, audit trails, escalation paths, and hard boundaries on what the AI may do unsupervised.
 This reduces uncertainty and allows teams to move forward with confidence rather than hesitation.
+For anything touching regulated data, that discipline is the difference between shipping and stalling, as we cover in scaling LLM applications without breaking compliance.

 How leading organizations build scalable AI capabilities